Updated: May 6, 2025- 15 min read

 Schedule a callWhat Is a Product Operating Model?

-An operating model (or product model for short) refers to how a company organizes itself in order to achieve strategic objectives.
-A product operating model, or product model for short, puts the product at the center of operations.
-At a company employing a product operating model, every team has a role to play in the creation, improvement, and distribution of the product.
-Importantly, every team member knows exactly what that role is and has it front of mind at all times.
+An operating model (or product model for short) is how a company organizes itself in order to achieve strategic objectives.
+Effectively, a product operating model puts the product at the center of operations.
+Every team has a role to play in the creation, improvement, and distribution of the product at a company that employs a product operating model.
+Crucially, every team member knows exactly what the role is and keeps it a priority at all times.

 Unlike traditional project-based models, which focus on temporary initiatives with fixed timelines, a product-based operating model emphasizes continuous value delivery.
 Product models align teams around customer-centric goals, fostering innovation and responsiveness to market changes.